raspi-alpine/builder/README.md

 * A/B partition schema
   * Simple update of whole system
   * Fallback if update failed
-* Single image for every Raspberry PI
+* Choice of three base image cpu types for targeting every Raspberry PI
 * Read only root filesystem